Skip to content

 Only In LA: Gas Stations

-In the rest of the country, the gas station is just another necessary eye sore.
+In the rest of the country, the gas station is just another necessary eyesore.
 But here in LA, like everything else, the gas station is different.
-First of all, it’s not optional–everybody’s filling up..all of the time.
-Second, (besides yoga class and AA meetings) it’s one of the few place we actually interact– or at least check it each other out.
+First of all, it’s not optional — everyone’s filling up all the time.
+Second, (besides yoga class and AA meetings), it’s one of the few places we interact– or at least check each other out.
 Lastly, because we fill up so often, the gas stations are cash machines, occupying premium real estate and, increasingly, becoming architectural statements.
 Consider this bad boy on Robertson Blvd:

 The Helios House is a stainless steel structure that holds 90 solar panels that power the station.
 Isn’t that great?
 Fill your Escalade with $90 worth of Taliban juice without the guilt of straining on our power grid.
 Only in LA.